liz3/blog/content/posts/2024-06-21-eink-display.md

 Another thing is async functions and their expectation regarding lifetimes, but that might be due to my limited knowledge of them and might not be a issue with the language or the implementation of async/await in rust.

 I like C and i like C++, sometimes i feel rust's safety features get more in my way then to assist me at writing better code.
-But overall Rust is a very capable tool and i understand everyone who lvoes it, is it going to steer me away from cpp though? probably not.
+But overall Rust is a very capable tool and i understand everyone who loves it, is it going to steer me away from C++ though? probably not.